24 Tips for Dorm Living

 4. Schedule Your Alone Time

-Starting a college and meeting new people can be exciting, but even if you’re an extrovert who enjoys being surrounded by people, everyone still needs their “me time.”
+Starting a college and meeting new people can be thrilling, but even if you’re an extrovert who likes interacting with people, everyone still needs their “me time.”
 When you share a room with other people, it might be a little harder to get some time for yourself.
-But don’t worry—there’s always a way!
-Check out these excellent tips that’ll help you get the alone time you need and make your college experience so much better:

-Go to a cute cafe or coffee shop.
+• Go to a cute cafe or coffee shop.
 If you can find a small place where none of your friends usually hang out, you’ll have some time to read a book, enjoy a podcast, or just clear your mind and have one of your favorite drinks.

-🎶 Listen to music with headphones to drown out the noise.
-When it’s especially tough to get some alone time, listening to music can be a way to tune out and have some time to get lost in your thoughts.
+• Listen to music with headphones to drown out the noise.
+When it’s especially tough to find some alone time, music can be a way to tune out and get lost in your thoughts.

 5. Find Ways to Handle Homesickness